OverviewRocca Castello m. 2452

 From the top towards East abseil to Forcella Castello (25 mt.).
 From this rocky saddle climb up to reach the upper Rocca Castello ledge and go along the ledge reaching its Northern edge.
 A short abseil leads to a rocky gully.
 From here a sequence of abseils leads to the bottom of the gully.
 Traverse towards left (North) – iron fixed rope.
 Last 50 mt. abseil leads to the base.

-Grades are in French Scale (letters) and UIAA Scale (Roman Numbers).
+Grades are expressed by the French Scale for the modern routes (letters) and by the UIAA Scale (Roman Numbers) for the trad routes.

 RIFUGIO CAMPO BASE